miyako/4D-AIKit/README.md

 > [!WARNING]
 > These models are technically open weight but too large to run on any consumer equipment.
 You need a cloud provider.

-## Thinking vs. Reasoning vs Instruct

-Function calls and structured outputs do not necessarily require models to think or reason.
-For simple agentic automation tasks, an "instruct" model that understands natural language and follows instructions would be both safer and more efficient.
-A "thinking" model first strategies its course of action, which consumes massive amount of tokens and increases the time it takes to generate the first token.
-It also introduces an unnecessary layer of unpredictability to what should be a straightforward task.
-Likewise, "reasoning" models might disobey instructions that seem, well, unreasonable.

-In this test, the prompt left the model to its own devices whether to use the tools or not.
-The combination of a demanding prompt and and exact schema might have pushed the model to an imapass or hallicanation rut.
-Some of the failures are not necessarily damning verdicts but rather an indication that maybe a simpler model or a verbose prompt was needed.

 ### Phi